-- (i) Globex management services for the respective years represents Globex's estimate of the specific costs related to performing these services in accordance with the Management Services Agreement.
-It included the management compensation as well as a proportional departure allowance of the former Chief Financial Officer ("CFO") who resigned from the organization effective September 20, 2017. - (ii) Management compensation represents salaries and other benefits of the President and CEO as well as external services provided by the new CFO and the new Corporate Secretary.
-As at December 31, 2018, the balance due to CFO and Corporate Secretary is \$4,447 (December 31, 2017 \$nil) which is included in payables and accruals due under normal credit terms.
+- (i) Globex management services for the respective years represents Globex's estimate of the specific costs related to performing these services in accordance with the Management Services Agreement. - (ii) Management compensation represents salaries and other benefits of the President and CEO as well as external services provided by the Chief Financial Officer ("CFO") and the Corporate Secretary.
+As at December 31, 2019, the balance due to CFO and Corporate Secretary is \$5,500 (December 31, 2018 \$4,447) which is included in payables and accruals due under normal credit terms.

-No other related party transactions had been incurred during the year ended December 31, 2018 and 2017.
+No other related party transactions had been incurred during the year ended December 31, 2019 and 2018.